 - Finish baking uncovered for a dark, delicious, textured finish.

-Once you’re in the home stretch, there’s one step left!
-With only 10 minutes left on the clock, remove the foil and let your chocolate chip bread pudding bake uncovered.
+Once you’ve reached the final stage, just one more step remains!
+With only 10 minutes left on the clock, remove the foil and let your bread pudding with sourdough bread bake uncovered.

 This will allow any residual excess moisture to evaporate and the top layer of crust to brown.
 The result?
 A combination of textures that separates the crisped top from the gooey bottom!